xNuclearSquirrel/SquirrelReceiver/README.md

 6. Enter this key into the activation field in the Windows app.

 ### 3. Usage
-1. Ensure your PC is on the same Wi-Fi network configured in Step 1.
+1. Once your PC is connected to the Goggles' WiFi, SquirrelReceiver will automatically detect and display the video stream.
-2. SquirrelReceiver will detect the stream automatically once the Goggles are powered on and connected to the network.
-3. Footage is saved directly to the `Documents/SquirrelReceiver Recordings` folder when the **Record** button is used.
+2. Use the **Record** button to save footage directly to the `Documents/SquirrelReceiver Recordings` folder.

 ## Troubleshooting

 ### Connection Issues
-* **Network Mismatch:** Verify that both the PC and the Goggles are connected to the same 2.4GHz or 5GHz band of your router.
+* **WiFi Connection:** Ensure your PC hasn't automatically switched back to your home internet WiFi.
+It must stay connected to the Goggles' network.
+* **Live Sharing Toggle:** If the video does not appear, verify that **Live Sharing** is still toggled ON in the Goggles' shortcut menu.
 * **Firewall:** Ensure Windows Firewall is not blocking incoming UDP traffic for SquirrelReceiver.
-* **IP Changes:** If the Goggles receive a new IP address from your router, the stream may take a few moments to re-establish.

 ### Activation Issues
-* **HMAC Key Entry:** Ensure the license key is entered exactly as shown in the Android app, including dashes.
+* **Key Format:** Ensure the license key is entered exactly as shown in the Android app, including all dashes.
-* **QR Visibility:** If the QR code fails to scan, ensure your PC monitor brightness is sufficient and there is no glare on the screen.
+* **QR Visibility:** If the QR code fails to scan, increase your PC monitor brightness and ensure there is no glare hitting the screen.